AndySomogyi/sbmlsolver/README.txt

 2 Dune Scientific, 10522 Lake City Way NE, #302 Seattle WA 3 Department of Bioengineering, University of Washington, Seattle, WA, 98195

-libRoadRunner high performance and portable simulation engine for systems and synthetic biology.
+SBML Solver is high performance and portable simulation engine for systems and synthetic biology, which is a continuation of the original libRoadRunner project.

-libRoadRunner 1.0 supports the following features:
+SBML Solver 1.0 supports the following features:

 - Time Dependent Simulation (with optional conservation law reduction) using CVODE
 - Supports SBML Level 2 to 3 but currently excludes algebraic rules and delay differential equations